-It is the policy of Bloomfield to strive to achieve a high standard of care for the natural environment and local community in all of the activities in which they engage during the production of quality coal and the provision of engineering related services (refer to Group Environment Management Policy).
+It is the policy of Bloomfield to strive to achieve a high standard of care for the natural environment and local community in all of the activities in which we engage during the production of quality coal and the provision of engineering related services (refer to Group Environment Management Policy).

 Bloomfield is committed to the prevention, in so far as is reasonably practicable, of harm to the natural environment and local community through the identification and control of environmental hazards.
-In the course of operations, incidents and other events may occur that require a response in order to either prevent the incident from reoccurring or to minimise negative and/ or maximise positive impacts of the incident.
+In the course of operations, incidents and other events which may occur, that require a response in order to either prevent the incident from reoccurring or to minimise negative and/ or maximise positive impacts of the incident.

-Bloomfield operate the mine under Environment Protection Licence (EPL) 3391, issued by the Environment Protection Authority (EPA) NSW in accordance with the Protection of the Environment Operations Act 1997 (POEO Act).
-As per the POEO Act requirements, Bloomfield must prepare, maintain, test, and implement a Pollution Incident Response Management Plan (PIRMP) in line with Section 153A under Part 5.7 of the POEO Act
+Bloomfield operate the mine under Environment Protection Licence (EPL) 396, issued by the Environment Protection Authority (EPA) NSW in accordance with the Protection of the Environment Operations Act 1997 (POEO Act).
+As per the POEO Act requirements, Bloomfield must prepare, maintain, test, and implement a Pollution Incident Response Management Plan (PIRMP) in line with Section 153A under Part 5.7 of the POEO Act.

-This Management System document therefore demonstrates compliance to the POEO Act and the Protection of the Environment Operations (General) Regulation 2022 (the General Regulation).
-It also provides information and the Procedures to guide the response to managing, including reporting to authorities, environmental incidents at Bloomfield Group Mining Operations; particularly those Operations that operate under an EPL.
+This Management System document provides information and the Procedures to guide the response to managing, including reporting to authorities, environmental incidents at Bloomfield Group Mining Operations; particularly those Operations that operate under an EPL.